axolotl-ai-cloud/axolotl/README.md

 learning_rate: 0.00003
 lr_quadratic_warmup:
 logging_steps:
+eval_steps: # Leave empty to eval at each epoch, integers for every N steps. decimal for fraction of total steps
+evals_per_epoch: # number of times per epoch to run evals, mutually exclusive with eval_steps
 save_strategy: # Set to `no` to skip checkpoint saves
 save_steps: # Leave empty to save at each epoch
-eval_steps: # Leave empty to eval at each epoch, integers for every N steps. decimal for fraction of total steps
+saves_per_epoch: # number of times per epoch to save a checkpoint, mutually exclusive with save_steps
 save_total_limit: # Checkpoints saved at a time
 # Maximum number of iterations to train for.
 It precedes num_epochs which means that
 # if both are set, num_epochs will not be guaranteed.